 - The Statement of Compliance is the annual attestation by the camp's legal representative confirming compliance with accreditation criteria.
 It is signed by February 1 in visit and non-visit years.
 This statement can be signed simultaneously when the AAR is submitted or independently directly in the Accreditation Portal.
-Was your camp's last site visit in 2018 or earlier?
-Be sure to review the Bridging to APG v.2019 information to align your camp with the 2019 Standards by February 2022.

 The Annual Accreditation Report and the Statement of Compliance must be submitted by February 1 to maintain accredited status.
 ACA will remove accreditation for non-submission.

 There are no standards referenced in the questions, how do I respond?

 The AAR focuses on the intent of several standards and does not specifically reference the standard numbers.
 Remember, the AAR is not intended to be a site visit with yes/no scoring.
 Rather, the AAR is an educational tool for the camp that emphasizes ongoing improvement throughout the accreditation cycle.
 Responses are to be in a written narrative that addresses all aspects of each question.
 It is suggested camps follow these steps:

 - Carefully and thoroughly read the question to understand what is asked.